 Online colleges offer you the opportunity to study at a school regardless of your location as long as you have a stable internet connection.

 Editorial Listing ShortCode:

-The northern state offers top-notch colleges and universities, generous grant and scholarship programs, and is ahead of the nation when it comes to online learning opportunities.
+The northern state offers top-notch colleges and universities and generous grant and scholarship programs and is ahead of the nation when it comes to online learning opportunities.

 Overview of Higher Education in Minnesota

 In Minnesota, there are 82 degree-granting institutions, according to the NCES.
 Of those, 43 are public, 33 are non-profit, and 6 are for-profit.